 Below are the reasons for taking hot showers but If you'd like to know why anyone would be so crazy as to take cold showers then definitely check out "10 Benefits of Cold Showers".

 Throughout our day, we come across thousands of toxins, irritants, and dirt particles that lodge themselves under our skin and embed themselves there.
 They clog up the pores and this results in many terrible things like: acne, blackheads, and whiteheads.

 When exposed to more heat than usual, the natural response of the skin is to open up its pores (tiny holes in the skin) so that more heat can escape the body.
 This prevents your body from overheating on a hot Summer's day or whilst you're in the shower.

 Luckily, this also gives the pores a chance to have all of the gunk that we collected throughout the day to wash away with the running hot water.
 This will improve your complexion too and give your face a cleaner look.
 Did you know that we can naturally tell the difference between a clean face and one lodged with dirt?

-Having hot showers will leave you and your pores feeling fresh and clean, and that's just number 1!
+Having hot showers will leave you and your pores feeling fresh and clean, and that's just benefit number one!

 2. HSPs - A More Resilient Body!

 Heat Stress Proteins (HSPs) are the protectors of our cells against all things stressful.
 They emerge in great numbers after our bodies have experienced any kind of stress that hasn't resulted in their deaths!
 This is so that next time, the cells will be better prepared for that particular stress a lot better than the first time.
 What doesn't kill them truly makes them stronger!